-In-Hospital Complication represents patients who developed a complication during the hospital stay in which the spinal fusion was performed.
+In-Hospital Complication represents patients who developed a complication or died during the hospital stay in which the spinal fusion was performed.

-Readmission for Complication represents patients who developed a complication that led to a readmission (within 7, 30 or 90 days depending on the complication), where the complication was the primary reason for the readmission.
+Readmission for Complication represents patients who were readmitted to a Pennsylvania acute care hospital for a complication within 7, 30 or 90 days (depending on the complication) of being discharged from the hospitalization during which the procedure was performed.
+A complication is only counted when the complication is the principal reason for the readmission.

-Extended Postoperative Length of Stay represents patients whose length of stay following spinal fusion was significantly longer than expected, after accounting for patient risk.
+Extended Postoperative Length of Stay

+represents patients whose length of stay in the hospital following a spinal fusion was significantly longer than expected, after accounting for patient risk.

 Average Hospital Charge represents the entire length of stay and is trimmed and case-mix adjusted.
+Professional fees were not included.
 In almost all cases, hospitals typically receive actual payments from private insurers or government payers that are considerably less than the listed charge.

 A spinal fusion is the joining of two or more vertebrae (bones of the spine) using various artificial components (e.g., metal screws, rods, and plates) and bone graft material to fixate (stabilize) the spine while allowing time for the vertebrae to fuse together.